luowx0905/2019_GROUP_32/README.md

 `matrixTest.exe`

 ## Doxygen Setup (Windows)
 Ensure doxygen is installed on your system and is in your path.
-It can be downloaded from here [link]http://www.doxygen.nl/download.html**
+It can be downloaded from here: http://www.doxygen.nl/download.html
 **1. Navigate to root of Model_Loading_Library**
 `cd Model_Loading_Library`
 **2. Run doxygen**
 `doxygen`
-**3. Open index.html **
+**3. Open index.html**
 `html/index.html`